VIDEO: Gunman in straw hat climbs through Wendy’s drive-thru window, steals cash drawer

 The Orlando Police Department posted surveillance video online showing the events of the robbery on June 18.

-Police said the incident occurred around 7:50 a.m. that morning, after the suspect pulled up to the drive-thru of the Orlando Wendy’s in a black Nissan Altima.
+Police said the incident occurred around 7:50 a.m. after the suspect pulled up to the drive-thru of the Orlando Wendy’s in a black Nissan Altima.

 After getting to the window, the man driving the car threatened an employee with a gun.
 The video shows the employee try to close the window and walk away, but the man climbs through the window and takes the entire cash drawer before driving away.